Why SMEs Shouldn’t Wait for Trouble With Their Cybersecurity

 What are the biggest cyber security threats to SMEs?

-are some themes in the ways that SMEs are most vulnerable to cyber crime.
+are some themes in the ways that SMEs, are most vulnerable to cyber crime.
 Five of the top ways

-• Phishing scams: Astra reports that “Phishing scams account for nearly 22 percent of all data
+for your team. - Phishing scams: Astra reports that “Phishing scams account for nearly 22 percent of all data

-” so train your staff to never be complacent about clicking a link in an email that
+breaches” so train your staff to never be complacent about clicking a link in an email that

-• Human error: If your team carries laptops around with them, use post-it notes to remind
+purports to be somebody trusted. - Human error: If your team carries laptops around with them, use post.
+It notes to remind

 themselves of their passwords, or use their own phones for work, complacent behaviour can

-• Malware: Hidden, harmful code, such as viruses and trojan horses, is designed to steal or
+training. - Malware: Hidden, harmful code, such as viruses and trojan horses, is designed to steal or

 digital assets and refuse to give you access to your data again (or threaten to release your